 Shirdi is located approximately 296 Kilometers from Mumbai (Bombay) City in India.
 The nearest railway station is Kopargaon 15 kilometers on Manmad - Daund section of Central Railways.

 IMPORTANT PLACES TO VISIT IN SHIRDI

 A millionaire from Nagpur owned Samadhi Mandir of Shri Sai Baba, a famous Sai devotee Shreemant Gopalrao.
 Gopalrao wanted to keep an idol of Murlidhar here.
 However, Baba himself became Murlidhar and the Mandir became the Samadhi Mandir of Baba.
 The Mandir is built with stones and Baba's Samadhi is built with white marble stones.
 A railing is built in marble around the Samadhi and is full of ornamental decorations.
 In front of the Samadhi are two silver pillars full of decorative designs.
 Just behind the Samadhi is Sai Baba's marvelous statue made of Italian marble which shows him seated on a throne.
 This idol was made by late Balaji Vasant.

 This statue was installed on 7th October 1954.
 Above the statue is an open, silver umbrella.
-The front of the Mandir has an assembly hall where about 600 devotees can be accomadated.
-Here is the show - case where various things handled by Baba are kept.
+The front of the Mandir has an assembly hall where about 600 devotees can be accommodated.
+Here is the showcase where various things handled by Baba are kept.
 On the first floor of the Mandir are pictures depicting the life of Baba.

-The routine of the temple starts at 5 o'clock in the morning with Bhoopali, a morning song, and closes at 10 o'clock in the night after Shejarati is sung.
-Only on three occasions the temple is kept open overnight .ie. on Gurupoornima, Dassera, and Ramnavami.
-Every ThursDAY and on each fesitival, a Palakhi with Baba's photo is taken out from the temple.
+The routine of the temple starts at 5 a.m. with Bhoopali, a morning song, and closes at 10 o'clock in the night after Shejarati is sung.
+Only on three occasions, the temple is kept open overnight .ie. on Gurupoornima, Dassera, and Ramnavami.
+Every Thursday and on each festival, a Palakhi with Baba's photo is taken out from the temple.